gnumoreno/penelope/README.md

 ### If you are doing this from cloud9 start here

- * git config --global user.name "Your-Name>"
+ * git config --global user.name "Your-Name"
  * git config --global user.email "your.email@example.com"
  * cat ~/.ssh/id_rsa.pub